we-ready/notebook/English/junior.3.md

 Soon the bear came near.
 The bear looked at the fat young man, then it put its nose down and smelled him.
 The young man held his breath.
 The bear thought he was dead, so it went away.
 The man in the tree came down.
 With a smile he asked his friend, "The bear put its mouth so near to your ear.
 What did it say to you?"

-The friend answered, "The bear said, Don't trust your friend.
+The friend answered, "The bear said, don't trust your friend.
 He ran away from you when you needed his help most.
 Remember: A friend in need is a friend indeed."

 # LESSON 13